-In dealing with the zoning, code enforcement, and permitting, we have made several documents available for download and review as well as applications for general permitting, which can be filled out and returned with the other necessary required paperwork to obtain building permits etc.
+For your convenience, several documents have been made available online for download and review, as well as applications for general permitting.
+These can be filled out and returned with the other required paperwork to obtain permits.

 Please remember that all online copies of codes, ordinances, and maps are for review only and are not to replace the printed copy located at the township office.
 If a discrepancy is to be found between the two, the printed copy will overrule the online copy.